About houses in multiple occupation (HMOs)

 Advise for landlords about fire safety can be found in the LACoRS fire safety guide which outlines best practice for residential property.

 If you have any more questions about fire safety in HMOs please email the Housing Standards Team or phone 01332 640764.

 Smaller shared houses will usually be assessed as one unit but in bigger HMOs an HHSRS assessment will be carried out for each unit within the HMO.
 The common parts of an HMO such as the hall, staircases, landings and any shared rooms will be regarded as part of the living unit for the purposes of the assessment.

 For our space guidelines please refer to our Amenity Guide for HMOs.

 Please note that if requested to do so the Council must supply a copy of the public register or an extract from it.
-However everyone has rights with regard to the way in which the data on the register is handled and details cannot be used for marketing purposes or without the consent of the individuals listed on it.
-If you wish to view the full register you must book an appointment.
+However, everyone has rights with regard to the way in which the data on the register is handled and details cannot be used for marketing purposes or without the consent of the individuals listed on it.
+If you wish to view the full register at the Council House you must book an appointment.
+Alternatively, we can supply a copy of the full register electronically but there is a charge of £50 for this service.
 Telephone 01332 640764 or email firstname.lastname@example.org to do this.